TransitApp/SVPulsingAnnotationView/README.md

 ## Installation

-### From CocoaPods
+### CocoaPods

-Add `pod 'SVPulsingAnnotationView'` to your Podfile or `pod 'SVPulsingAnnotationView', :head` if you're feeling adventurous.
+I'm not a big fan of CocoaPods, so tend to not keep it updated.
+If you really want to use SVPulsingAnnotationView with CocoaPods, I suggest you use `pod 'SVPulsingAnnotationView', :head` to pull from the `master` branch directly.
+I'm usually careful about what I push there and is the version I use myself in all my projects.

 ### Manually

-_**Important note if your project doesn't use ARC**: you must add the `-fobjc-arc` compiler flag to `SVPulsingAnnotationView.m` in Target Settings > Build Phases > Compile Sources._

 * Drag the `SVPulsingAnnotationView/SVPulsingAnnotationView` folder into your project.
 * Add the **QuartzCore** and **MapKit** frameworks to your project.